marcopennekamp/lore/spec/structs-traits-entities.md

 **TODO:** Maybe we could introduce traits which cannot be components, which would remove them from this whole restriction.
 I anticipate that there are a handful traits that this restriction will be very prohibitive for, e.g. Hashable, which might be applied to two structs that would otherwise be components coexisting in perfect harmony.
 (Perhaps even just with the syntax `owned by Nothing`.
 Might be super elegant.
 Although we have to be careful about how owned by translates to a subtrait or struct implementing a trait…)

+- `owned by Nothing` doesn't work, because subtypes of the entity should be able to be owned (such as `Position <: Hashable` being able to be owned as a component).
+Hence, we will have to introduce some sort of keyword for this.
+- Maybe just the keyword `ownerless`.
+- Alternative 1: To be able to be used as a component, a type has to declare `owned by Any`.
+- Alternative 2: To be able to be used as a component, we have to declare entities as `component struct`/`component trait`.

 But of course, we can always **rewrite the entity** in a way that allows us to implement the desired design.
 Consider the following example.
 We lose a little bit of flexibility, but we gain flexibility by being able to access components by their supertype.

 ```
 struct StatRepository {